ungerik/go-cairo/README.md

 ### Go binding for the cairo graphics library

-Very significant fork from Erik Unger's version https://github.com/ungerik/go-cairo
+Very significant and somewhat slimmed down fork from Erik Unger's version https://github.com/ungerik/go-cairo
-* Added a a lot of missing methods.
+* Added a lot of missing methods.
 * Broke up surface and context to separate entities in separate files.
 * Broke down cairo.go into a lot of individual const files.
 * General naming best practices: receiver names, var and const names, function names, etc.
 * Did a lot of documentation.
 * Removed a bunch of dead or stubbed out code that wasn't being used.
+* For now, removed PDF, PS, SVG surface types.
+ARGB32 image and image from PNG are left.
 * Moved from panics and cairo statuses to Go errors.
 * Began writing tests.